 MODM Clinical Database Management

-THE COURSE PROVIDES DUAL SKILLS IN CLINICAL RESEARCH AND PROJECT MANAGEMENT.
-IT TRAINS MANAGERS SPECIALIZED IN CLINICAL RESEARCH: CLINICAL DATA MANAGERS
+THE TRAINING PROGRAM PROVIDES DUAL COMPETENCE IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
+IT TRAINS EXECUTIVES SPECIALIZING IN CLINICAL RESEARCH: CLINICAL DATA MANAGERS.

 OBJECTIVES

-The aim is to train managers specializing in Clinical Data Management, and to promote their rapid employability through academic and work-study training.
+The aim is to train executives specializing in clinical data management and promote their rapid employability through academic and work-study training using active teaching methods.
 Specialization in Master 2.

 - Clinical trial monitoring and logistics

-- Essential ICH documents for the conduct of trials (before, during and at the end of the trial).
-RGPD in Clinical Research
+- Essential ICH documents for conducting trials (before, during, and at the end of the trial).
+GDPR in Clinical Research

 - Quality control, data validation, coding and dictionaries, laboratory data, base gel